benjick/byedarr/README.md

   channelId: "123456" # Enable Discord developer mode and right-click the channel then press "Copy Channel ID"
 ```

+> ✋ The config is read on app start, so any changes will require a restart.

 4. `docker-compose.yml`

 ```yml